natehiatt/covid_vax_project/README.md

 - (NPR: There's A Stark Red-Blue Divide When It Comes To States' Vaccination Rates)[https://www.npr.org/2021/06/09/1004430257/theres-a-stark-red-blue-divide-when-it-comes-to-states-vaccination-rates]

 ## Research Question
-While we are inspired by and will pay particular attention to party-specific differences in vaccination rates, we have gathered data on a multitude of factors that might affect vaccination rates, in order to build a more robust model.
+While we are inspired by and will pay particular attention to party-specific differences in vaccination rates, in order to build a more robust model we have gathered data on a multitude of factors that might affect vaccination rates.
 Our research question is this: What factors best predict the rate of vaccination on a county-by-county level?
 The stakeholders here are numerous: the federal government wants to direct its efforts to the appropriate counties; local governments want to make sure they have necessary resources; businesses want to ensure healthy employees and customers; the public benefits from lower rates of disease and mortality.